 Lord Holmes Review - Opening up public appointments to disabled people.
 A copy of the review report is available from GOV.UK Lord Holmes Review.

-The New Zealand Minister for women has recently announced that membership of all state sector boards will be evenly represented by women and men by 2021.
+- The New Zealand Minister for women has recently announced that membership of all state sector boards will be evenly represented by women and men by 2021.
 More information is available from the Bloomberg news website - New Zealand.

-- A recent California state law means that at least one female directot is required on public company boards by the end of 2019.
-More information is available here.
+- A recent California state law means that at least one female director is required on public company boards by the end of 2019.
+More information is available Bloomberg news website - California.

 23rd June 2016 - Update to Commissioner's Code - Ministers to be informed of gender breakdown of Board membership

 The Code of Practice for Ministerial Public Appointments in Northern Ireland has been updated to ensure that Ministers are made aware of the details of the gender breakdown of the current membership of the board to which they are appointing.
 Ministers will receive this information at the outset of the competition and again before any appointment decision when they receive the list of candidates suitable for appointment.
 In addition, the appointing Department must make the Minister aware of the agreed NI Executive targets on Diversity in public appointments.

 This update will ensure that Ministers are in possession of all the facts before initiating any public appointment process and making decisions on which candidates to appoint.
 This new approach will ensure that the issue of diversity on the boards of our public bodies is at the fore during the entire appointment process.